SPIRITUAL SPHERES

 my active sphere of life.
 I am not aware that I ever voluntarily

-forgot my own interests; I am not aware that I ever gave to any human
+forgot my own interests; I am not aware that I ever gave to any

 being anything that I could not spare; I am not aware that I ever gave